After countless emails, phone calls, and meetings, you’ve landed your new client. The contract is signed, and you’ve sealed the deal.

 It takes substantial time and energy to bring on new clients, so it is imperative that you do everything possible to keep them onboard with your agency.
 That’s why it’s critical to have an effective onboarding process in place.

 By following this client onboarding checklist, you can ensure that your needs, and the needs of your client, are both being met.
-Then, get started optimizing their marketing campaigns, with an optimized landing page built with Instapage.
+Start creating your dedicated post-click pages by signing up for an Instapage Enterprise demo today.